 It can be hard to know where to start in daily devotions or quiet times, so here are a few tools to get started with.

 We love the Bible at St Mary's and it lies at the heart of all we do, however it is not always the easiest book to read and it helps to have a guide or plan when starting.
-The Bible is not really a book to be read from cover to cover, it is a collection of 66 individual texts telling a story which runs for millennia.
+The Bible is not designed to be read from cover to cover, it is a collection of 66 individual texts telling a story which runs for millennia.
 Here are some of our favourite Bible reading resources.

 YouVersion bible app